ThatPerson/Dynamix/README.md

 Once the file is setup, the model may be run as;

-    ./dynamix {path to .dx file}
+    ./mpirun -np N dynamix {path to .dx file}

+Where $N$ is the number of processes (or nodes, if on a HPC).
 This will output the various threads being spawned as the program operates.
 Passing the `-e` option;

-    ./dynamix {path to .dx file} -e
+    ./mpirun -np N dynamix {path to .dx file} -e

 Will enable error calculation.